 A guardian of many rebellious kids ranging from toddlers to teens, my mother was permanently at her wits ends.
 She had already settled down to her terminally dour mood by then and I have more memories of finding ways to escape her ire than receiving words dipped in honey.
 Somehow poxes and measles qualified as divine illnesses in the community and a child recuperating from these was allowed a few indulgences.
-The lottery was a sweetener that befell my luck towards the end of the painful illness and I had sworn to enjoy it to the hilt.
-Mother was a devout woman and was quite awestruck when told about my quaint dreamy visits.
+The lottery was a sweetener that befell my luck towards the end of the painful illness and I quietly swore to enjoy it to the hilt.
+Mother was a devout woman and was quite awestruck when told about my dreamy reconnaissance.
 It was naturally taken as a divine mandate and I managed to extract promises of many loaves of buns, cakes, comics and storybooks, aptly striking the iron hot.

 One morning after the older ones left for their schools, mother deposited the younger ones with a neighbourhood aunt.
-We went to a book stall as promised and bought the month’s supply of Champak and Indrajal Comics featuring Mandrake and Phantom and I kept them carefully in a sky-blue tote bag I had thoughtfully carried.
-We walked down to the bus stand close by and took a bus for Godowlia which was the closest the transport would take to the warren of temple complexes by the bank of Ganges.
+We went to a book stall as promised and bought the month’s supply of Champak and Indrajal Comics featuring Mandrake and Phantom, and I kept them carefully in a sky-blue tote bag I had thoughtfully carried.
+We walked down to the bus stand close by and took a bus for Godowlia which was the closest the transport would take to the warren of temples by the bank of Ganges.

 My mother was sure the temple that my living soul had repeatedly strayed to was tucked deep into the bowels of the alleys near some holy Ghat I have forgotten the name of.
 The pair of mother and son strutted along in unison for half a kilometer before we entered the mouth of the labyrinth.
 The flash sickness had left my legs weak and wobbly and I started withering out rapidly.
 I was past the age that would allow comfortable snuggling into one’s mother’s lap but my mother pulled me up like a leaf.